Open menu button Close menu button

 Matriculation Clinical Clearance Requirements

 Matriculation in the AAS Nursing Program is defined as enrollment in NRS 110.
 Only students who are admitted to the AAS Nursing Program may enroll.
-Enrollment is predicated on clinical clearance requirements which are agency driven, and no exceptions can be made.
+Enrollment is predicated on clinical clearance requirements which are practice environment driven, and no exceptions can be made.
 Students are guests of the agencies and must comply with all agency requirements in real time.
 The requirements can change precipitously, and students must comply in order to participate in agency clinical experiences.

 NOTE: Students may not contact the agencies directly at any time.